Sauravd69/Netflix-API/README.md

 4. POC to deploy war file to tomcat through Jenkins pipeline
 5. Refer pipeline-script-from-scm.png and pipeline called netflix-pipeline-poc, netflix-freestyle-poc

+### JACOCO
+1. This branch is a POC to implement Jacoco for code coverage
+2. Add Jacoco plugin in pom.xml and Jenkins from Manage Plugin option
+3. Had to create new Quality Gate in SonarQube to get rid of failure from Code Coverage on New Code

 ### DEV
 1. This branch is a POC to create jar file & deploy to EC2